-Professional Liability vs General Liability Insurance
+Professional Liability vs General Liability Insurance: Which Do You Need?

 Professional Liability (E&O)

-Protects against financial harm claims from professional errors
+Protects against financial harm claims

 What It Covers